Setting Up Mounts

 Parameter:

 The URL should point to a directory on the web server.
-Files are fetched transparently over HTTPS when accessed.
+Files are fetched transparently over HTTP or HTTPS when accessed.

 Using Mounted Filesystems